Clakriss/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. NO MORE JAVASCRIPT > Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+11.DONT JUST COUNT YOUR DIRECTORIES, MAKE YOUR DIRECTORIES COUNT > Write a script that counts the number of directories and sub-directories in the current directory.

+12.